 Introduction to Chester, Illinois

 Chester, Illinois, in Randolph county, is 55 miles SE of St. Louis, Missouri.
-The city's population is approximately 5,185.

 This area was originally called Smith's Landing in honor of Samuel Smith, the founder of the community.
 In 1829, he began the construction of a mill, established a ferry and erected a business building.
 His wife hailed from Chester, England, and renamed the town after her hometown.
 Chester became the county seat of Randolph County in 1844.
 Elzie Segar, the creator of the cartoon character Popeye, was a resident of Chester.
 As a result, the city is also referred to as the Home of Popeye.

 Chester and nearby Attractions

 - International Bowling Museum and Hall of Fame

 The Turkey Bluffs State Fish and Wildlife Area, the Hawn State Park and Piney Creek Ravine State Natural Area are all accessible from Chester.
 Nearby historic sites include the Louis Bolduc House, Fort Kaskaskia, and Fort de Chartres.
 The Popeye Museum, the Heritage House Museum and the Gen. John A. Logan Museum are nearby as well.